 - Standard Bank offer both a term loan as well as a revolving loan option.
 They offer up to R300,000 with 60 months to repay for a revolving loan and up to 72 months to repay for a term loans.
 One of the great features about their personal loans is that you can repay the loan early without incurring any penalty fees.
 You need to be between 18 and 65 to apply.

 Alternative personal loan providers in South Africa

 In addition to the above leading South African banks, there are other banks such as African Bank, Virgin Money and Tyme Bank to name but a few.
-You can also get a short-term loan from leading micro-lenders like Boodle, udu, Wonga and Capfin to name but a few.
+You can also get a short-term loan from leading private lenders like Boodle, udu, Wonga and Capfin to name but a few.